 Attorney at Mueller, Schmidt, Mulholland & Cooling

 Fall fairs are a family-friendly, all-American institution each year.
-Unfortunately, the United States Consumer Product Safety Commission (USPC) reports that nearly 31,000 people were injured by amusement park attractions in 2016 alone, with an average of 30,000 injuries sustained from these types of events each year.
+Unfortunately, the United States Consumer Product Safety Commission (USPC) estimate that nearly 24,013 people were injured by amusement park attractions in 2022 alone.

 How Ride Malfunctions Cause Fall Fair Injuries